-Depending on what program you are in, your courses might be structured in various ways.
-The following are four common assignments/ evaluations you might encounter when you study in Finland:
+Depending on what you are studying, your courses are structured in various ways.
+Next, we will list the four most common assignments and ways of evaluation you might encounter when you study in Finland.

-Your university might have some study tools about how to write an essay.
-For example, Kajaani University of Applied Sciences helps you to understand more about different essays.
+Your university might have some study tools to help you write an essay.
+For example, Kajaani University of Applied Sciences has gathered guidelines to help you with your writing.

-This is perhaps the most special type of assignment for me.
-A learning diary is usually a long process of recording your learning journal in the course.
-There might be varieties.
-Some teachers would ask you to submit weekly or all together at the end of the course.
-But usually you are suggested to write one page of learning diary after each course.
-I don’t trust my memory that much, so I would take notes in class and write the learning diary as soon as possible.
+This is perhaps the most special type of assignment.
+A learning diary is usually a long process of recording your learning during the course.
+There might be varieties: some teachers would ask you to submit weekly a weekly diary or a long report once at the end of the course.
+But usually you are suggested to write one page after each class.

-This is no stranger to students in this era.
-In Finnish universities, some courses are even constructed mostly on students’ presentations with a discussion afterwards.
+Presentations are no stranger to students in this era.
+At Finnish universities, some courses are even constructed mostly on students’ presentations with a discussion afterwards.
 It might be a group presentation or an individual one.
 If using English for presentation makes you insecure, you can have notes with you, but practice beforehand so you won’t be just reading the script.
 If you are using Powerpoint, make sure your content is clear and concise.
 TED talk speakers usually have great presentation skills.
-Here is an article on tips for better slides.
+Here is an article about how to make better slides.
 For more creative presentations, you might even use videos or one of my personal favorites, Prezi.